gopytsrs/GIC-TG-IAP-2023/README.md

     -   Storing the state and balance of accounts between sessions
 -   Adding more unit and integration tests, require mocking for some.
 -   Refactoring of code to make it more decoupled
+-   Allow user to exit current command if they mistyped.
+(Current implementation is wait until command is valid and performed before exit)

 ## Authors: